Health Library

 Outlook (Prognosis)

 Serious symptoms are very unlikely.
-Birth control pills may affect the metabolism of other medications, which can result in other, more serious symptoms or side effects.
+Birth control pills may affect the metabolism of other medicines, which can result in other, more serious symptoms or side effects.

 References